 - Copy link

-They weren’t expected to stay long, but two decades later they are still there.
-In 2008 they finished as high as second, they made it as far as the Champions League semi-finals in 2006, and will now be playing European football for the sixth consecutive season.
+They were not expected to stay long, but two decades later they are still there.
+In 2008 they finished as high as second.

 Not bad for a city of just 50,000 people!